yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 Properly designed primers contribute to the specificity, efficiency, and accuracy of techniques like PCR and DNA sequencing, ultimately influencing the reliability and validity of biological research outcomes. *Variable VirusAMPlicons* (*varVAMP*) is a tool to design primers for highly diverse viruses.
 The input required is an alignment of your viral (full-genome) sequences.

-> <details-title>Functionality of VarVAMP</details-title>
+> <details-title>Functionality of varVAMP</details-title>
 >
-> For many virus genera, it is challenging to design pan-specific primers.
-VarVAMP addresses this issue by introducing ambiguous characters into primers and minimizing mismatches at the 3' end.
+> For many virus genera, it is challenging to design pan-specific primers. varVAMP addresses this issue by introducing ambiguous characters into primers and minimizing mismatches at the 3' end.
 While the primers may not work for all sequences in your input alignment, they should recognize the vast majority.
 >
->   VarVAMP offers three different flavours:
+>   varVAMP offers three different flavours:
 >
->   1. **SINGLE:** VarVAMP searches for the best primers and reports non-overlapping amplicons suitable for PCR-based screening approaches.
+>   1. **SINGLE:** varVAMP searches for the best primers and reports non-overlapping amplicons suitable for PCR-based screening approaches.
 >   2. **TILED:** Using a graph-based approach, varVAMP designs overlapping amplicons that tile the entire viral genome.
 These amplicons are ideal for Oxford Nanopore or Illumina-based full-genome sequencing.
->   3. **QPCR:** VarVAMP searches for small amplicons with an optimized internal probe (TaqMan).
+>   3. **QPCR:** varVAMP searches for small amplicons with an optimized internal probe (TaqMan).
 It minimizes temperature differences between the primers and checks for secondary structures in the amplicons.
 >
 {: .details}

 The tool varVAMP offers a wide range of outputs across its various modes.
 For example, it is possible to obtain the locations of the designed primers and amplicons in BED file format or as a graphical PDF.
 These outputs provide detailed information about the regions of interest and other potential primers.
 Further information can be found in the next detail box.
 The varVAMP analysis log file contains information about the tool's 'settings and procedures and is always included with the outputs.

-> <details-title>Output of VarVAMP</details-title>
+> <details-title>Output of varVAMP</details-title>
 >
-> VarVAMP has many different outputs, which you can select.
+> varVAMP has many different outputs, which you can select.
 Here you can find a short summery:
 >
 > **Primer scheme outputs:**
 >   - *Sequences of designed oligos:*